Let’s Get Started

 It was difficult to learn how to build an advanced home server.
 There’s a lot of basic information available, but it’s not easy to put into context and it’s even more difficult to figure out what you need to know and what you can ignore.
 And then you have to pay for what you decide to buy.
 Hopefully, it works as you as expected.

 The internet has a lot of free information that’s easily available.
 Some of it is great.
 A lot is fragmentary, wrong for you, over-complicated, incomplete with respect to your needs, or too tedious to finish reading.
 There’s a YouTube video for everything.
-I’ll add context and provide the site I wish I had found when I first tried to figure things out.
+Advanced Home Server adds context and offers the site I wish I had found when I first tried to figure things out.

 This blog is a chronicle of what I learned along the way.
 It doesn’t include tables of feeds and speeds for anything.
 There are no product reviews.
 I’m not selling anything.
 A lot of how-to information is included.
 It’s not intended to be the only resource you’ll ever need.
-Think of me as someone who is providing basic education while trying to organize the word cloud.
-My intention is to help out, steer you in the right direction for you, hopefully help you avoid a few mistakes, and make it easy (or as easy as it can be made) to read.
+Think of Advanced Home Server as providing basic and next level education while trying to organize the word cloud.
+My intention is to help out, steer you in the right direction for you, help you avoid a few mistakes, and make it easy as possible to read.

 Most readers go directly to the topic they are most interested in.
 Several are very popular.
 Feel free to look around.
 There’s a lot of fundamental information on SSL, certificates, and networking in general.
 The projects offer many useful diversions.
 Or you can build a secure VPN or a secure WebDAV server in your spare time.